COMMUNITY HEALTH SYSTEMS TO PAY $98 MILLION IN SETTLEMENT

 Vascular Solutions (VSI) will pay $520,000 to resolve allegations that it caused false claims to be submitted to federal health programs by marketing a medical device for the ablation (or sealing) of perforator veins without U.S. Food and Drug Administration (FDA) approval and despite the failure of its own clinical trial.
 VSI, a medical device company based in Minneapolis, Minn., markets and sells medical devices that treat varicose veins by sealing the veins with laser energy – endovenous laser ablation.
 Their products include consoles, which generate the laser energy, and accessory kits.

 In 2010, DeSalle Bui, a former Vascular Solutions salesperson, sued the company.
 The U.S. Attorney’s Office in Texas subsequently intervened in the case.
-The accused VSI of “off-label promotion” of its Vari-Lase products, saying the company marketed the product for the treatment of perforator veins despite the fact that it wasn’t approved for such uses.
-The alleged that the improper promotion of the product, as well as kickbacks that VSI paid to physicians, caused the government to lose roughly $20 million, as health care providers submitted claims to government programs such as Medicare.
+The lawsuit accused VSI of “off-label promotion” of its Vari-Lase products, saying the company marketed the product for the treatment of perforator veins despite the fact that it wasn’t approved for such uses.
+The lawsuit alleged that the improper promotion of the product, as well as kickbacks that VSI paid to physicians, caused the government to lose roughly $20 million, as health care providers submitted claims to government programs such as Medicare.

-JURY AWARDS $730,000 IN WHISTLEBLOWER
+JURY AWARDS $730,000 IN WHISTLEBLOWER LAWSUIT

 A jury has returned a $730,000 verdict in favor of a whistleblower who reported on an unethical pain management study on prison inmates by researchers at the University of California, Davis.
-Janet Keyzer, a former UC Davis administrative nurse, claimed in a that her career was ruined when she raised questions about whether the research project on physically and mentally disabled inmates at San Quentin Prison had obtained consent from its subjects.
+Janet Keyzer, a former UC Davis administrative nurse, claimed in a lawsuit that her career was ruined when she raised questions about whether the research project on physically and mentally disabled inmates at San Quentin Prison had obtained consent from its subjects.
 The Superior Court jury’s verdict was in favor of the 59-year-old Keyzer.
 She had worked for the university’s Center for Healthcare Policy and Research for more than nine years at the time of her termination in 2007.

 No comments: